-The tiered structure of community schemes will provide a more flexible option for the subdivision of land in WA - allowing both land schemes and building schemes to be created within the same community scheme.
+The tiered structure of community schemes provides a more flexible option for the subdivision of land in WA - allowing both land schemes and building schemes to be created within the same community scheme.

 This is expected to facilitate and simplify mixed use developments in the State, with different types of schemes able to co-exist within one community scheme more effectively than strata titles schemes can typically enable.

-The planning framework that will guide the creation of community schemes is outlined below.
+The planning framework that guides the creation of community schemes is outlined below.
 It is followed by information on the key planning requirement - a community development statement.

 On this page: